yochannah/omgscience/_drafts/back-on-the-chain-gang.md

 - read general usability papers about usability in complex applications
 - read general usability papers about people dislike changing software and how it is handled.
+- add papers to reading list
+- read papers from the reading list